What's It Going To Take To End The Shutdown? 5 Keys To Containing Coronavirus

 Gottlieb says the combination of effective treatments as well as expanded testing and surveillance would put us in a situation where we can live with the virus, instead of being paralyzed by it.

-"I think that [would be] a robust enough set of tools that this could become a liveable threat, that we can get back to a fairly normal way of life and be able to mitigate the risk from coronavirus even before we have a vaccine in place," he says.
+"I think that [would be] a robust enough set of tools that this could become a livable threat, that we can get back to a fairly normal way of life and be able to mitigate the risk from coronavirus even before we have a vaccine in place," he says.
 "Now, life will never be perfectly the same until we have a vaccine that can fully vanquish it."

 There are dozens of compounds being evaluated for the development of a vaccine, but that's at least a year off.